 Mother’s Lunch

-The traffic of musicians in and out of such places made them an attraction for jazz fans.
+Naturally, the traffic of musicians in and out of such places made them quite a significant attraction for jazz fans.
 George Frazier, the acerbic critic who wrote the first column devoted to jazz in an American newspaper, The Boston Herald, noted that the first-floor rehearsal space at Mother’s Lunch provided the “best jazz in Boston” one week in 1942 when “Louis Armstrong rehearsed his band daily” there.

-Con Chapman is the author of Rabbit’s Blues: The Life and Music of Johnny Hodges (Oxford University Press).
-His history of southwestern jazz, Kansas City Jazz: A Little Evil Will Do You Good, will be published by Equinox Publishing in 2022.
+Con Chapman is the author of Rabbit’s Blues: The Life and Music of Johnny Hodges, (2019, Oxford University Press), winner of Hot Club de France’s Book of the Year Award, and Kansas City Jazz: A Little Evil Will Do You Good (2023, Equinox Publishing).

 Published On: August 11, 2021